Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Jensen Beach is susceptible to hurricanes and suffered some damage from Hurricane Frances and Hurricane Jeanne, both in 2004, and from Hurricane Irma in 2017.
+Cons: Jensen Beach suffered some damage from Hurricane Frances and Hurricane Jeanne, both in 2004, and from Hurricane Irma in 2017.
+Future hurricanes are always a possibility.

 Recommended as a Retirement Spot?
 Yes